chimericdream/worldofpannotia.com/src/equipment/cursed-items/index.md

 | 33-34 | Character's race or kind changes.
 | 35 | Character is afflicted with a random disease that cannot be cured.
 | 36-39 | Item continually emits a disturbing sound (moaning, weeping, screaming, cursing, insults).
-| 40 | Item looks ridiculous (garishly colored, silly shape, glows bright pink, . . .).
+| 40 | Item looks ridiculous (garishly colored, silly shape, glows bright pink, &hellip;).
 | 41-45 | Character becomes selfishly possessive about the item.
 | 46-49 | Character becomes paranoid about losing the item and afraid of damage occurring to it.
 | 50-51 | Character's alignment changes.